pyr/hublo/README.md

 ### Philosophy

-Hublo privdes a way to build a site by publishing pages in different *phases*.
+Hublo provides a way to build a site by publishing pages in different *phases*.
 A phase is a barrier that must be reached by all pages before advancing to the next.
 Each hublo command consists of a list of phases to run through, some shortcuts are defined in `hublo-cli.el`.